lmullen/lincolnmullen.com/source/_posts/2013-07-26-using-library-catalog-data-for-historical-research.markdown

 3. I used an [R script][] to analyze the data.

+The kind of analysis that I'm writing about here is not an argument itself, but a step along the way to an argument.
+Nor do I mean to imply that there is some kind of "scientific" value in this analysis.
+Take this for what it is: a behind-the-scenes musing about methodology.

 ### Dates

 One of my questions was when the ATS published its tracts.
 This is a histogram of the tracts by date.

 {% img center /downloads/post/ats-pub-date.png %}

 The American Tract Society was founded in 1825 from the merger of the New-York Religious Tract Society and the Boston-based American Tract Society (formerly, the New England Religious Tract Society).
 The chart shows that the ATS quickly ramped up the publication of tracts in its first five years.
 Many of these early pamphlets were reprints from British tract societies, such as the Religious Tract Society of London founded in 1799.
-As was the case with most evangelical institutions from this period, the British had a head start, and evangelicalism was an Anglophone movement with debts to German, French, and Swiss.
+As was the case with most evangelical institutions from this period, the British had a head start, and evangelicalism was an Anglophone movement with debts to German, French, and Swiss Protestants.
 The ATS republished works from proven British authors, such as Legh Richmond and Hannah More.
-After the early series of tracts, beginning in the 1830s, the ATS published more its own original tracts.
+After the early series of tracts, beginning in the 1830s, the ATS published more of its own original tracts.

 The above chart shows the earliest possible date that a given tract was published.
 But the ATS republished these tracts in many editions throughout the nineteenth century.
 The point is that the ATS publications tended to be first published in the decade between 1825 and 1835---exactly the period when Charles Finney was most active in New York.
 But unlike Finney, these tracts kept getting the message out for the entirety of the nineteenth century.
 (The ATS is [still publishing][] today.)
 And though much of Finney's powerful presentation came from being in his presence, and sitting on his anxious bench, the ATS tracts were carried across the country by colporteurs to places like the pine barrens of New Jersey which the government could barely reach.